-I will start by saying I have played the full version of Agricola and in truth its nearly 3 hours of my life I will never get back, and 45 mins of that was reading the rule book!
+I will start by saying I have played the full version of Agricola.
+In truth, it's nearly 3 hours of my life I will never get back.
+45 mins of that was reading the rule book!

 So, in all honesty, when asked to review this the family edition, I was quite sceptical of to what I would encounter and how much joy could be encountered with a euro game based around farming.

 Pleasantly Surprised – Never Judge a Book by its Cover

 Firstly, the rules and setup to this game are best being done before you sit down to play.
 Although the game is a lot more light weight compared to the original, sorting the component does take time.
 The kids may lose interest before they start the game if you spend the first 20 mins organising it all and checking the rules.
 Remember we are trying to make farming fun here!

 However, me and the wife knowing are 6-year-old boy and 3-year-old daughter made sure we did the pre prep.